 When the blades are spinning, it is very important to keep all fingers and small objects away from the fan and grate covering.
 It also can be difficult to clean because it is so compact and there are very little spaces to get between in order to clean things properly.
 This is also another wave maker that doesn’t offer many different settings and programs that you can adjust to.

 These 2 models are probably the best models you can buy; however, they have a tendency to make a major dent in your wallet.
 IF you can actually afford them, they are a great addition to have in your fish tank – they can actually reach the $1,000+ price tag in some stores.
 If you purchase the MP40 version, it is created for tanks that are over 500 gallons – these are obviously very large aquariums.
 The MP10 pump is made for tanks that hold 50 gallons of water.

 These models have incredible performance power.
 They are known for the incredible undertow and wave movement as well.
 The price is well worth the structure and dependability of these machines.
 They are built very well and are built to last and withstand years of use.
 The different finishing touches that it comes equipped with will definitely wow and impress your friends and family.
 It has wireless capabilities and some pretty cool LED light features too.

 There are multiple modes you can set each pump to as well – they include: nutrient transport mode (made for feeding time), tidal wave mode (specifically for during the day when the fish tend to be more active and awake), and a few different settings that are designed to create a lagoon reef crest setting for your fish.

 The number one negative about these pumps is, without a doubt, the price.
-Most of these pumps are not found in your typically neighborhood home.
+Most of these pumps are not found in your typical neighborhood home.
 They are more for the big corporations that have cool tanks in their front offices.
-A manual is recommended to have on hand at all times because it includes many different how-to points and also there are trouble shooting ideas in case anything malfunctions or goes wrong.
+A manual is recommended to have on hand at all times because it includes many different how-to points and also there are troubleshooting ideas in case anything malfunctions or goes wrong.

 Types of Wavemaker Pumps